MirrorNetworking/Mirror/README.md

 **Mirror-Networking** follows common information security industry standards & best practices.

 Mirror is free open source software (**MIT Licensed**), with over 80% test coverage.
-The company located in Germany.
+The company is located in Germany.
 We do not collect any user data, impose no restrictions on users & developers, or rely on any closed source dependencies other than Unity.

 This makes Mirror an attractive choice for government agencies and large corporations with strict information security requirements.